ModusCreateOrg/devops-infra-demo/README.md

 This project is [MIT licensed](./LICENSE).

-The content in `packer/application` is adapted from _Dimension_ by https://html5up.net/ and is [licensed under a Creative Commons Attribution 3.0 License](https://html5up.net/license)
+The content in `application` is adapted from _Dimension_ by https://html5up.net/ and is [licensed under a Creative Commons Attribution 3.0 License](https://html5up.net/license)